UofT-DSI/onboarding/onboarding_documents/submissions.md

-# Submission Guide
+# Assignment Submission Guide

 ## Introduction

-This guide is designed to standardize the submission and grading process for various technical courses offered at the DSI certificates.
-Our aim is to streamline the process using GitHub, ensuring consistency across courses such as Python, Git, Shell scripting, Statistics, Sampling, Algorithms, and more.
-Submissions will primarily be in Python, SQL, or Markdown formats, with rare exceptions based on specific course requirements.
+This guide is designed to standardize the submission and evaluation process for the learning modules in the DSI certificates.
+Our aim is to streamline the process using GitHub, ensuring consistency across modules.
+Submissions will primarily be in Python, SQL, or Markdown formats, with rare exceptions based on specific module requirements.

 ## Setting Up

-1. **Forking the Course Repository:** At the beginning of the course, participants will have to fork the official module repository to their GitHub account.
-This is their personal workspace for the duration of the course.
+1. **Forking the Module Repository:** At the beginning of the module, participants will have to fork the module repository to their GitHub account.
+This is your personal workspace for the duration of the course.
     - Visit the designated UofT-DSI module repo.
     - Click "fork" on the page:
         ![](./images/fork_repo.png)
     - Please do **NOT** change the repo name presented in the "Create a new fork" page, simply click "Create Fork".
         ![](./images/create_new_fork.png)
-    - After a successful forking, your repo should be created at an address resembling `https://github.com/<YOUR GITHUB ID>/<COURSE MODULE>`
+    - After a successful forking, your repo should be created at an address resembling `https://github.com/<YOUR GITHUB ID>/<LEARNING MODULE>`

 ## Submitting Assignments

 2. **Creating a Branch for the Assignment:** For each assignment, you must create a new branch named after the assignment, e.g., `assignment-1`.
 Note that we will be using dashes between words, and all lowercase.
-This branch should stem from your fork of the main course repository.
+This branch should stem from your fork of the main module repository.
     ![](./images/branche_page.png)
     ![](./images/create_branch_button.png)
     ![](./images/create_branch.png)